 The information that must be submitted to the FDA in order to obtain clearance or approval to market a new medical device varies depending on how the medical device is classified by the FDA.
 Medical devices are classified into one of three classes on the basis of the controls deemed by the FDA to be necessary to reasonably ensure their safety and effectiveness.
 Class I devices are subject to general controls, including labeling, registration and listing and adherence to FDA's quality system regulation, which are device-specific good manufacturing practices.
 Class II devices are subject to general controls and special controls, including performance standards and postmarket surveillance.
 Class III devices are subject to most of these requirements, as well as to premarket approval.
-Most Class I devices are exempt from premarket submissions to the FDA; most Class II devices require the submission of a 510(k) premarket notification to the FDA; and Class III devices require as Class I devices and are either exempt from premarket notification or require a 510(k) submission.
+Most Class I devices are exempt from premarket submissions to the FDA; most Class II devices require the submission of a 510(k) premarket notification to the FDA; and Class III devices require submission of a PMA.
+Most diagnostic kits are regulated as Class I or II devices and are either exempt from premarket notification or require a 510(k) submission.